hcarnes/hcarnes.github.io/_posts/2019-3-04-filth_finder_react_hooks.markdown

 * `EstablishmentList` - lists all establishments and provides a link to the EstablishmentDetail component
 * `EstablishmentDetail` - lists the date, grade, and violations for each time the establishment/restaurant received a health inspection

 I also used [Grommet](https://github.com/grommet/grommet), a react-based framework for styling.
+This is the primary info you need to know for the purpose of this post, but if you are interested, you can view all the code on [Github](https://github.com/hcarnes/filth_finder).

 ## Getting the data through the Establishment model